 - Type and grading of Ductal Carcinoma In Situ by Dr. Stephen Halls (Moose & Doc, super simple stuff – anyone can understand this)

 - Don’t be fooled by DCIS by the journal Oncology (this is about a rare case of high-grade DCIS recurrence, but has good broader statistics)

-Previous blog entries on my cancer diagnosis abroad:
+Previous entries on my breast cancer diagnosis while traveling:

 - My digital mammogram and biopsy, and the radiologist who helped save my life